rpahl/pipeflow/README.md

 ### Key features

-- interactive usage
+- *Application:* interactive in R console or programmatically
-- Function dependencies: are defined in an intuitive way and verified right at definition time
+- *Function dependencies:* checked at definition time
-- Logging: logs all pipeline steps
+- *Logging:* logs each pipeline step; logger can be customized
-- Parameter management: view and modify all function parameters in one place
+- *Parameter management:* view and modify all function parameters in one place
-- Pipeline composition: modify, extend and combine existing pipelines
+- *Pipeline composition:* modify, extend and combine existing pipelines
-- Pipeline execution: skip steps that are already up to date (similar to `make`)
+- *Pipeline execution:* skip steps that are already up to date (similar to `make`)
-- Pipeline visualization: supports both tabular and graphical visualization of the pipeline
+- *Pipeline visualization:* both tabular and graphical visualization of the pipeline

 ### Advanced features

-- Dynamic branching: create branches by applying the same pipeline to multiple datasets
+- *Dynamic branching:* create branches by applying the same pipeline to multiple datasets
-- Dynamic programming: let pipelines modify themselves at runtime
+- *Dynamic programming:* let pipelines modify themselves at runtime

 ### Installation